-We’ve all heard the terms, but what’s behind that song or CD’s “gold” or “platinum” designation?
+We’ve all heard the recording industry sales terms, but what’s behind a song or album’s gold or platinum record status?

-In the US, records are formally certified gold, platinum, multi-platinum or diamond by the Recording Industry Association Of America (RIAA) — yes, the company behind all those file sharing lawsuits.
+In the US, records are formally certified gold, platinum, multi-platinum or diamond by the Recording Industry Association Of America (RIAA) — you might know the name because of all of their file-sharing lawsuits.

 The format of the actual award has changed over the years, from prominently featuring a gold-colored 12″ vinyl record including cassettes or CDs on the award.
 (In many cases, actual LPs and/or CDs are used — rejects and returns find a new life.)

 Elsewhere in the world, the terms signify sales more or less in proportion to the size of the country.
-For example, you can go gold in Canada for selling 40,000 albums or digital downloads, or in the UK for 100,000 single sales.
+For example, you can go gold in Canada for selling 40,000 albums or singles, or in the UK for 100,000 album sales or 400,000 single sales.
 (Great Britain also has a Silver award level as their lowest award tier.)
-In Latvia, if you sell 9,000 units, you’ve hit platinum… while you only need 70,000 to earn the same honor from ARIA in Australia.